UpGado/upgado.github.io/_posts/2019-01-11-work-culture-1.md

 published: true
 draft: false
 ---
+*Note*: this post is a rant.
+But it's an important one.

 Last summer, I started working on a research project at a computer science lab at Tufts University.
 Unfortunately, I had a severe clash with the work culture at that lab.
 After just one month, I ended up quitting, with very little after-thought.
 I was confident that this work culture is toxic, and I thought that it had some serious issues that need to be fixed for actual innovation to happen.
 The following is an account of what happened: interactions with the lab leader (who was my boss), and more importantly, interactions with a co-worker, who could be the most terrible teammate I will ever have.
 I am mostly an inwards-blaming person; nonetheless, I feel confident pointing the blame fully at those people for messing up.
 Yes, it was that bad.
 Read for a recount of a subset of cringe-worthy interactions with the lab people.